mindspore-ai/docs/tutorials/source_en/cv/resnet50.md

         if self.down_sample is not None:
             identity = self.down_sample(x)

-        out += identity  # The output is the sum of the main body and the shortcut. out = self.relu(out)
+        out += identity  # The output is the sum of the main body and the shortcuts. out = self.relu(out)

         return out